IvanUkhov/.vim/README.md

 # .vim

-The repository contains a home directory of the [Vim][1] editor.
+The repository contains a home directory of [Vim][vim].
 Best enjoyed responsibly.

 ## Installation